szeitlin/szeitlin-blog/content/posts/engineering/postgres-with-docker.md

 1. In a separate terminal window, log into the running container like this:

+First, run `docker ps` to get the container ID.

-`$ docker exec -it some-postgres bash`
+Then `$ docker exec -it <container ID> bash`

+`-it` means interactive terminal

 You should see a prompt that looks something like this:

 `root@5be3bfd7d2b6:/#`

-2. At the prompt, connect with the postgres command-line interface, which is called *psql*.
+2. At the prompt, connect with the postgres command-line interface, which is called *psql*, using the default username, which happens to also be `postgres`.

 `root@5be3bfd7d2b6:/# psql -U postgres`

+`-U postgres` means "with username as postgres"

 3. Now we can check a couple of things.
 First, check if there's a database there.